auditless/cairo-erc4626/README.md

 ## Reusability

 How to reuse this code:
-- Copy the `erc4626/dependencies` folder to your repository
+- Copy the `dependencies/erc4626` folder to your repository
 - Copy the `openzeppelin` folder from the latest openzeppelin `cairo-contracts` implementation
 - Copy the `ERC4626.cairo` contract into your own implementation
 - Use your favorite ERC20 implementation with the contract
 - Fill in the hook functions

+Or feel free to get in touch with us on [Twitter](http://www.twitter.com/yagi_fi).

 ## How to contribute